 - Breastfeeding problems

 - Breast implant-associated anaplastic large cell lymphoma (ALCL)

-Dr Mark Gittos will discuss your Risks and Complications in consultations prior to surgery
+Dr Mark Gittos will discuss the potential Risks and Complications in consultations, prior to surgery.

 Is Breast Augmentation with Implants Safe?

 - The safety of the Breast Augmentation procedure depends on your surgeon, the quality of your surgery and on your breast implant.
 For instance, the use of implants with higher or more cohesive gel is associated with a lower risk of rupture or break.
 Your surgeon will decide which breast implants will best suit your body anatomy and desired cosmetic results.